ryanmarion/software-teaching/README.md

 # Interview preparation

 This is a whole different beast on its own.
 The reason why I saved this for last is because it's the least relevant to actually being able to do the job.
-All of the stuff above will prepare you with a foundation to set you off on a good path.
-Besides answering questions about
+Learning this stuff is hard and boring, and you shouldn't have to worry about it until you're landing interviews in the first place.

 // TODO include some resources